On the foundations and applications of Lorentz-Finsler Geometry: Setting on cones, Lorentz-Finsler metrics and connections

 and the length is invariant under monotonically {\em increasing} parametrizations.
 This permits to define a generalized (possibly non-symmetric) distance, that is, a usual distance $d$ except for As in the Riemannian case, geodesics can be defined as the critical points for the energy functional on curves connecting any two prescribed points.
 Their Euler-Lagrange equation is then formally analogous to the Riemannian one,

+This expression can be derived directly (see for example \cite[Section 3]{Dahl}) and will agree with the Lagrange equations for the Lagrangian $L/2$ in \S \ref{ss_contact}.
 Here, the {\em formal Christoffel symbols} $\gamma^k_{ij}$ are computed with the same expression as in the (semi-) Riemannian case, but applied now to the fundamental tensor $g$.
 However, notice that $g=g_{ij}(x,y)$, depends not only on the point $p\in M$ we are considering (with coordinates $x=(x^1, \dots x^n)$), but also on the oriented direction of the tangent vector $v_p= \sum_i y^i\partial_{x^i}$ (with natural coordinates $(x,y)$ in $TM$).
 As in the Riemannian case, Finslerian geodesics locally minimize the distance.